caasileo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. the file script 2-groups prints out the groups of a user.
 3. the file script 3-new_owner changes the owner of the file hello.
 4. the file script 4-empty creates an empty file called hello.
+5. the file script 5-execute gives the file hello the execute permission.